Small Group Health Insurance – Arizona

 |---|---|---|---|---|

-| Fully insured (HMO/EPO/PPO) | Fixed monthly premium; carrier bears risk | Predictable budgets, simple admin | Dense metro networks; verify rural access | Telehealth, EAP, pharmacy tiers |
+| Fully insured (HMO/EPO/PPO) | Fixed monthly premium; carrier bears risk | Predictable budgets and simple admin | Verify metro vs rural access by ZIP | Telehealth, EAP, pharmacy tiers |

-| Level-funded (LF) | Self/fully hybrid with stop-loss protection | Healthy groups seeking long-term savings | Underwriting applies; claims reporting helps tune renewals | Wellness, care navigation |
+| Level-funded (LF) | Hybrid with stop-loss protection | Healthier groups seeking long-term savings | Underwriting applies; claims reporting helps tune renewals | Wellness, care navigation |

-| HMO | PCP-led, in-network care (except emergencies) | Budget-minded teams | Often most affordable in metro areas | Virtual primary care, disease mgmt |
+| HMO | PCP-led, in-network care (except emergencies) | Budget-minded teams | Often strongest value in dense metros | Virtual primary care, disease management |

-| EPO | No referrals; in-network only | Balance of access and price | Popular in Phoenix/Tucson | Urgent care copays, direct specialty |
+| EPO | No referrals; in-network only | Balance of access and price | Common in Phoenix/Tucson areas | Urgent care copays, direct specialty |

-| PPO | In-/out-of-network flexibility | Travelers or specialist-heavy workforces | Higher premiums vs HMO/EPO | OON benefits, rehab/therapy |
+| PPO | In-/out-of-network flexibility | Travelers or specialist-heavy teams | Higher premiums vs HMO/EPO | Out-of-network benefits, therapy/rehab |

-| HDHP/HSA | High deductible; HSA-eligible | Tax-savvy cultures with savings discipline | Employer HSA seed improves perceived value | Preventive Rx pre-deductible* |
+| HDHP/HSA | High deductible; HSA-eligible plan | Tax-savvy groups with savings discipline | Employer HSA seed improves perceived value | Preventive drug list (varies) |

 Cost controls that work in Arizona